 Assistantship opportunities for graduate students in the Department of Kinesiology (KIN) include teaching assistantships, research assistantships and clinical assistantships.
-If you are interested in being considered for graduate assistantship funding, complete and return the Graduate Assistantship application by January 15th.

 Research Assistant (RA): Research assistantships are subject to available funding.
 Responsibilities center on helping faculty to pursue their research.
 Duties vary greatly depending on faculty interests and expertise, but may include subject recruitment, data collection and reduction, computer entry and analyses, literature searches, and teaching of laboratory sections in undergraduate courses.
 For more information on research assistantships in your area of interest, please contact faculty members directly.

 Graduate Clinical Assistantships (GA): Clinical assistantships include opportunities both within and outside the department.
 For more information on these opportunities, as well as application instructions, please access the contact information below.

 Athletic Training: Graduate assistant athletic training positions are funded through UNCG athletics and surrounding universities.
 Eligible candidates must be board certified athletic trainers in good standing.
 For information on available assistantships each Fall, contact Mr. Jay McCloy at firstname.lastname@example.org.

 HOPE (Helping Others Participate in Exercise): Eligible candidates must hold credentials as an NSCA Certified Strength and Conditioning Specialists or ACSM Exercise Physiologist (or higher).
 For further information read about HOPE and contact Anne Brady at email@example.com.

 Office of Recreation and Wellness: For further information contact the Department of Recreation and Wellness at 336-334-5924.

 This award makes possible the attendance of one or two graduate students/year to attend cutting edge professional development.